 (a) the committee considers necessary.
 1084 (b) Notwithstanding anything to the contrary in this section, the committee may not examine the internal policies, procedures, or practices of an agency or judicial branch entity.
 1087 (c) In reviewing a rule, the committee shall follow generally accepted principles of statutory construction.
 1089 (5) When the committee reviews an existing rule, the committee chairs: 1090 (a) shall invite the Senate and House chairs of the standing committee and of the appropriation subcommittee that have jurisdiction over the agency or judicial branch entity whose existing rule is being reviewed to participate as nonvoting, ex officio members with the committee during the review of the rule; and 1094 (b) may notify and refer the rule to the chairs of the interim committee that has jurisdiction over a particular agency or judicial branch entity when the committee determines that an issue involved in the rule may be more appropriately addressed by that committee.
 1098 (6) The committee may request that the Office of the Legislative Fiscal Analyst prepare a fiscal note on any rule or proposal for court rule.
 1100 (7) In order to accomplish the committee's functions described in this chapter, the committee has all the powers granted to legislative interim committees under Section 36-12-11.
-1103 (8) (a) The committee may prepare written findings of the committee's review of a rule, proposal for court rule, policy, practice, or procedure and may include any recommendation, including: 1106 (i) legislative action; 1107 (ii) action by a standing committee or interim committee; 1108 (iii) agency rulemaking action; 1109 (iv) Supreme Court rulemaking action; or 1110 (v) Judicial Council rulemaking action.
-1111 (b) When the committee reviews a rule, the committee shall provide to the agency or judicial branch entity that enacted the rule: 1113 ' ́ the committee's findings, if any; and 1114 (ii) a request that the agency or judicial branch entity notify the committee of any changes the agency or judicial branch entity makes to the rule.
+1103 (8) (a) The committee may prepare written findings of the committee's review of a rule, proposal for court rule, policy, practice, or procedure and may include any recommendation, including: 1106 (i) legislative action; 1107 (ii) action by a standing committee or interim committee; 1108 (iii) agency rulemaking action; 1109 (iv) Supreme Court rulemaking action; or 1110 ( 1.) (v) Judicial Council rulemaking action.
+1111 (b) When the committee reviews a rule, the committee shall provide to the agency or judicial branch 1112 ( :) entity that enacted the rule: 1113 ' ́ the committee's findings, if any; and a request that the agency or judicial branch entity notify the committee of any changes the agency or 1114 (11) a request that the agency or judicial branch entity notify the committee of any changes the agency or judicial branch entity makes to the rule judicial branch entity makes to the rule.